frc1511/frc1511.github.io/1511_software/rollingraspberry/index.md

 * [Usage](#usage-1)

 ### Description
-Thunder Image Capture is a simple program that can be used to quickly capture images from a camera and save them to a directory.
+ThunderImageCapture is a simple program that can be used to quickly capture images from a camera and save them to a directory.

 ### Usage
 The program is written in Python 3 and utilizes OpenCV.